koachgg/ML_DUCS/README.md

 # ML_DUCS
 The following contains Practical Assignment of ML course , Semester - VI , BSc (Hons) Computer Science , University of Delhi

+### Disclaimer :  The following code provided is intended for educational and informational purposes only.
+It is crucial to use this code responsibly and in compliance with all applicable laws, regulations, and ethical guidelines.
+The code should not be misused, modified, or repurposed with malicious intent, including but not limited to cheating, hacking etc.

 [Question 1](ML1.ipynb)
 Classify the iris dataset using a decision tree classifier.
 Divide the dataset into training and testing in the ratio 80:20.
 Use the functions from the sklearn package.
 Display the final decision